 Introvert or not, there’s one part of the interview process that you can’t help but dread.
 Yes, we are talking about the laborious questions of interviewers that are bound to make you uncomfortable.
-Before diving deep in the topic, it is elementary to know that asking tricky questions is an integral part of an interview.
+Before diving deep into the topic, it is elementary to know that asking tricky questions is an integral part of an interview.
 Without them, the executives wouldn’t be able to figure out your response to challenging circumstances.
 Hence, instead of blatantly blaming the complicated questionnaire, a candidate should search for innovative ways to deal with these tricky yet paramount questions.

 In order to figure out the optimum way to handle these questions, one must be aware of his strength and weaknesses alike.
 Let’s look into the science of acing interviews and innovate along the process.